jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-21 Done Brainstorm Moving Loose Ideas

+Conclusion: Moving loose ideas to *Construct Drafts* is preferred.

+- [x] Would I move a loose idea to...
+    - [x] a chapter's main document,
+    - [x] a chapter's loose ideas document,
+    - [x] a construct drafts article or
+    - [x] a sub-project document?
+- [x] Too many options?
+- [x] Reasons seem to contradict.
+    - [x] *In main document:*
+        - [x] It seems unclean to me to add a loose ideas section to main articles.
+    - [x] *Ideas grouped together:*
+        - [x] I might also value that ideas about similar topic are grouped together.
+That might be a 'pro' for moving it to the main article about a topic.
+    - [x] *Separate Loose Ideas article:*
+        - [x] But I think a separate loose ideas document though it seems clean, is something I might only apply if a chapter might have multiple articles.
+    - [x] *Single chapter article:*
+        - [x] But I think I want chapters to consist of only one document preferably.
+    - [x] *To Construct Drafts:*
+        - [x] I think the distinction between move to construct draft or not might be if I expect I might want an idea to be part of the spec or probably not.
+- [x] *How important is the idea?* It might be a matter of how important I think the idea is to put it in the main document.
+- [x] It may also be a generally ok idea to put loose ideas about a construct in construct drafts, and not leave it lingering in a reasonably polished up chapter.
+- [x] So except for the *sub-project* document option, the preferred place might be a loose ideas document per topic in the Construct Drafts section.
+- [x] That leaves me unclear about when yo put it in a sub-project document.
+I think a sub-project document might be good for the highlights of what work could be done.
+I think content that goes into a topic deeper, could be better off in Construct Draft.
+- [x] I think I might have found the preferred place for loose ideas to group under different topics: a Loose Ideas document per topic in Construct Drafts.
+- [x] \> So the first idea wanted to move out of Commands Loose Ideas might go in Construct Drafts > Basic Diagram Elements Loose Ideas?

+#### 2021-04-13 Done Content Reorganization

+- [x] 🗿 Correcting headings for auto-generated tables of contents.
+    - [x] ~~Aspects As External Modules~~
+    - [x] Text Code Loose Ideas
+    - [x] Type Safety, Generic, Explicit
+    - [x] Execution Flow Loose Ideas

 #### 2021-04-19 Done Content Reorganization: Commands Misc Issues